Skip to main content

 The main differences between Intensive Outpatient Programs (IOP) and Partial Hospitalization Programs (PHP) for fentanyl addiction treatment are the level of care and time commitment.
 In a PHP, you typically attend therapy several hours a day, five to seven days a week.
 This option is best if you need more structured support due to severe addiction.

 On the other hand, IOP therapy options provide more flexibility, with fewer weekly sessions, allowing you to balance treatment with your daily responsibilities.
-While both programs offer counseling, group therapy, and coping strategies for loss of control over fentanyl use, a PHP is generally recommended if you need more support, while an IOP works well if you can manage some independence.
+While both programs offer addiction counseling, group therapy, and coping strategies for loss of control over fentanyl use, a PHP is generally recommended if you need more support, while an IOP works well if you can manage some independence.

 IOP for Fentanyl Abuse